thephpleague/url/dev-master/url/manipulation.md

 echo $url; //displays http://foo:bar@www.example.com:81/how/are/you?foo=baz#title
 ~~~

-Since every update returns a modified instance, you can chain each setter methods to simplify URL creation and/or modification.
+Since every update returns an instance of `League\Url\Url`, you can chain each setter methods to simplify URL creation and/or modification.

 ## URL normalization